johnbywater/quantdsl/README.md

     stderr: 0.0143
 ```

-The one-factor price process can be replaced with more sophisticated models of market dynamics.
+The one-factor price process can be replaced with more sophisticated models of market dynamics by using the `--price-process` option of the `quantdsl` command line program.

 Installation
 ------------

-To install *Quant DSL*, install the `quantdsl` Python package.
+Use Pip to install the *Quant DSL* Python package.

 ```
 pip install quantdsl
 ```

-If you are operating behind a corporate firewall, then you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) and dependencies by hand, and then use the path to the downloaded files instead of the package name in the `pip` command:
+If you are operating behind a corporate firewall, then you may need to [download the distribution](https://pypi.python.org/pypi/quantdsl) (and dependencies) by hand, and then use the path to the downloaded files instead of the package name in the `pip` command:

 ```
-pip install C:\Downloads\quantdsl-0.0.0.tar.gz
+pip install C:\Downloads\quantdsl-X.X.X.tar.gz
 ```

 To avoid disturbing your system's site packages, it is recommended to install *Quant DSL* into a new virtual Python environment, using [Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).